Just as with her own life a mother shields

 Because of the generosity of all of you who have supported us in the past and who continue to support us, The Mountain Hermitage is able to continue offering a full roster of retreats in the upcoming year and beyond…

-Starting our 2017 season off is the third Finding Freedom Through Insight Meditation Retreat from January 20 – 27, 2017.
-We are honored that this retreat will be taught by Brian Lesage at the Blue Sky Retreat at San Geronimo in Taos, NM.
+Starting our 2018 season off is the week-long Finding Freedom Through Insight Meditation Retreat from April 13 – 20, 2018.
+We are honored that this is the fourth retreat for all experience levels that is taught by Brian Lesage at the Columbine Inn in the Taos Ski Valley, NM.

-Our second retreat in 2017 is the Two-Week Spring Hermitage Retreat from April 28 – May 12, 2017 taught by Marcia Rose.
+Our second retreat in 2018 is the Three-Week Summer Hermitage Retreat from June 9 – 30, 2018 taught by TMH founder & guiding teacher Marcia Rose.
 This retreat at the Columbine Inn in the Taos Ski Valley offers a unique opportunity for experienced Dharma practitioners.
+Guidance for Vipassana, Brahma Vihara, and Concentration practices will be available.

-Finally, from November 3-10, 2017, Annie Nugent will be teaching a Mindfulness – The Way to Freedom Retreat at the Columbine Inn.
+Finally, from November 9-16, 2018, Annie Nugent will be teaching a Mindfulness – The Way to Freedom Retreat at the Columbine Inn.
 This silent Vipassana retreat supports the strengthening of mindfulness which leads to wisdom.
+This retreat is also open to all experience levels.

-We are in the process of confirming our 2018 retreat schedule, so please keep checking our website for updates!
+At this time we have scheduled two retreats for 2019.
+We are in the process of confirming more retreats, so please keep checking our website for updates!

 “It was my deepest practice experience, and rewarding in more ways than I could have imagined.”